MindsMend-org/Mitigator/README.md

 }
 ```

-##WIP When A Complete Working Version is Available Feel Free Send Me Some Of Our Rewards
+##WIP When A Complete Working Version is Available, Feel Free Send Me Some Of Our Rewards X

 ETH:
 0x581b91d5751eb77142694E9770f5984f857e2B84